-World's first Clearfield® + Triazine dual tolerant canola hybrid from Pacific Seeds
+World's first TruFlex® + Clearfield® dual tolerant canola hybrid from Pacific Seeds

-HYOLA[®] CT TECHNOLOGY
+HYOLA® XC TECHNOLOGY

-Pacific Seeds has developed and released a world first non-GM dual tolerant canola technology system for Australian canola growers, branded as Hyola® CT Canola.
-Hyola® CT Canola is a combination of Triazine Tolerance and the BASF Clearfield® (Imidazolinone) herbicide technology within the same hybrid canola plant.
-This process was undertaken without using genetic modification or editing, and therefore has no restrictions with regards to the moratoriums in place in certain Australian states on the production of GM canola.
+Pacific Seeds has developed and released a world first GM dual tolerant canola technology system for Australian canola growers, branded as Hyola® XC Canola.
+Hyola® XC Canola is a combination of TruFlex® and the BASF Clearfield® (Imidazolinone) herbicide technology within the same hybrid canola plant.
+This process was undertaken using genetic modification or editing, and is therefore able to be grown only where no restrictions with regards to the moratoriums in place in certain Australian states on the production of GM canola.

-This guide has been prepared to provide an understanding of the benefits and limitations of Hyola® CT Technology canola.
-It also provides industry guidelines for the best management practices (BMP) and stewardship of Hyola® CT Canola.
-The agronomic performance and variety characteristics of current Hyola® CT varieties are available on www.nvtonline.com.au.
+This guide has been prepared to provide an understanding of the benefits and limitations of Hyola® XC Technology canola.
+It also provides industry guidelines for the best management practices (BMP) and stewardship of Hyola® XC Canola.
+The agronomic performance and variety characteristics of current Hyola® XC varieties are available on www.nvtonline.com.au.

-THE HYOLA® CT TECHNOLOGY SYSTEM
+THE HYOLA® XC TECHNOLOGY SYSTEM

-Hyola® CT technology was developed in full consultation with leading Australian weed and herbicides scientists as well as agronomic input from key agronomists right across Australia.
-The value behind the development was to provide the industry with an additional canola herbicide technology option that utilised 2 powerful knockdown + residual weed control herbicide chemistries (Triazine & Imidazolinone), in a package that was not genetically modified and therefore not restricted by some state government legislation about where it could be grown, or have any potential limitations in marketing of the grain due to GM status.
+Hyola® XC technology was developed in full consultation with leading Australian weed and herbicides scientists as well as agronomic input from key agronomists right across Australia.
+The value behind the development was to provide the industry with an additional canola herbicide technology option that utilised one powerful knockdown + one residual weed control herbicide chemistries (TruFlex & Imidazolinone), into a one flexible package.

-Given that around 55-60% of Australia's canola production area is Triazine tolerant (TT), and around 10-15% is Clearfield® canola production, it was logical to investigate and develop canola combining the 2 technologies, as they were already well established and understood in Australian canola farming practices.
+Given that 20% is Roundup Ready® and 10-15% is Clearfield® of Australian canola production, it was logical to investigate and develop canola combining the 2 technologies, as they were already well established and understood in Australian canola farming practices.